 No credit check.
 No minimum balance.
 No monthly fees.
 Free to sign-up.

-How banks determine ‘bad’ credit
+How do banks determine ‘bad’ credit?

 Just like credit card companies, banks look at the credit history of potential customers before granting them access to financial products and services, which include checking and savings accounts.